nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 ### Excluding Files

 By default, npm uses exclusion to skip publishing files, and it actually comes with reasonable defaults to exclude some of the most common files like `.gitignore`.
-It automatically use `.gitignore` to exclude more files, but if another file `.npmignore` is present, then it will be used and `.gitignore` is ignored.
+It automatically uses `.gitignore` to exclude more files, but if another file `.npmignore` is present, then it will be used and `.gitignore` is ignored.

 ### Including Files